kapilspawar/JuliaLearning/README.md

 **Step 5: Optimization**

-Optimize input parameters that make up the technical indicators and analyze trading system performance.
+Optimize the input parameters that make up the technical indicators and analyze trading system performance.
 Use 3d plotting for visualization.
+This may be most computing intensive part of system building depending on the data size - periodicity of data (tickdata/1m data etc.), period of data (tens of years) and the permutations & combinations of the parameters that need to be optimized.

 In MA crossover example, optimize based on the duration of fast and slow moving averages.

 **Step 6: Monte Carlo Simulation**

 Using randomized simulated trade sequences to evaluate statistical properties of a trading system.
 Determine worst case losing streaks, drawdowns etc.

+**Step 7: Go live**

+It should be possible to implement the tested and optimized trading strategy to be put in production with zero code change & minimal effort.